Wildhoney/Needle.js/README.md

 Bundled Injectors
 ------------

 Needle.js also provides a handful of bundled injectors which you can use straight away without even registering them!
+Libraries/frameworks that we support must be included before the loading of Needle.

 <table>
     <tr>